sp18-interns/yash-intern/28-March-2022/README.md

 ### Doubts

 - Problem in understanding the code at In[50] in my assignment file uploaded today on converting list to dictionary using iter() and zip()?
 Will look into it later
+- Resolved the above doubt by going through the working of zip(), which is a generator.
 - Difficulty in collecting multiple instance's data into place?
 Maybe use of dictionaries will help.
 Need to look into it

 ## Links Read